IP Lower Sec Science Notes Series Guide: 00) How to Use This Hub

 Status: MOE Lower Secondary Science syllabus (current release) checked 2025-11-30 - scope unchanged; remains the reference for these combined science notes.

-| 1 second | Use this hub as the route map for lower-sec IP science. |
+The core idea is simple: Use this hub as the route map for lower-sec IP science.

-| 10 seconds | Follow the posts in order, skim learning targets first, practise worked examples, then close each session by summarising the topic in your own words. |
+Use it as a working check: Follow the posts in order, skim learning targets first, practise worked examples, then close each session by summarising the topic in your own words.

-| 100 seconds | Example: if density and unit conversions are weak, start with posts 01 and 02 before moving to cells, energy, forces, waves, and circuits. |
+Then go one layer deeper: Example: if density and unit conversions are weak, start with posts 01 and 02 before moving to cells, energy, forces, waves, and circuits.

 How to use this series